 Listening Glyph for "Autumn" from Vivaldi's Four Seasons - This listening glyph asks students to assess a selection from Vivaldi's Four Seasons with a recording or video.

-Blank Listening Glyph - The final version of the glyph gives the greatest freedom.
-Blanks are provided so you can chose the things that you'd like your students to listen for.
+Blank Listening Glyph - This version of the glyph gives the greatest freedom.
+Blanks are provided so you can choose the things that you'd like your students to listen for.

-About This Activity - The final page includes instructions and lesson extension ideas.
+About This Activity - This page includes instructions and lesson extension ideas.

 Unlimited copies for you and your students.
 However, you may not distribute additional copies to friends and fellow teachers.